The 10 Everyday Indian Herbs & Spices That Quietly Heal Your Body

 Easy Ways to Include Saunf in Your Daily Diet

-• Add fennel seeds while tempering vegetables, curries, or lentils for extra flavour and digestive support.
+Add fennel seeds while tempering vegetables, curries, or lentils for extra flavor and digestive support.

 Like many herbs and spices, fennel seeds are not meant to act as instant remedies.
 Their benefits are best experienced when they become part of consistent, balanced eating habits alongside homemade meals, hydration, movement, and a healthy lifestyle overall.